 First of all, see a good dermatologist so that its cause can be understood.
 After that choose their treatment option.
 Do any treatment under the supervision of a good dermatologist.
-If the dark circles are not too dark then the doctor can give you any under eye gel or cream, which has to be applied to the dark circles around the eyes before going to sleep at night.
+If the dark circles are not too dark then the doctor can give you any under-eye gel or cream, which has to be applied to the dark circles around the eyes before going to sleep at night.

 Laser resurfacing and intense pulsed light treatment, chemical peels, injectable dermal filler procedures, and fat transfer methods are being used prominently for the treatment of dark circles.
 If the cause of dark circles is a serious health problem, then treatment is done keeping that disease in mind.
-By the way, most of the dark circles under the eyes have no medical reason, they can be cured by making changes in lifestyle and with home remedies.
+By the way, most dark circles under the eyes have no medical reason, they can be cured by making changes in lifestyle and with home remedies.

 If you like this post, then share it and follow us on Instagram (@Basicofscience) and many thanks for coming to our site Basic of Science, keep visiting our site for tips related to such health.